-On one hand, duck advocates firmly held a position that bread was harmful to swans and ducks, and that it causes wing deformities.
-On the other hand, an Oxford ornithologist and the Queen’s swan wrangler said that withholding bread from swans is actually harmful, possibly starving them and even forcing them to swan into traffic in a desperate search for discarded muffins.
+On one hand, duck advocates firmly held a position that bread was harmful to swans and ducks, and that it caused wing deformities.
+On the other hand, an Oxford ornithologist and the Queen’s swan wrangler said that withholding bread from swans is actually harmful, possibly starving them and even forcing them to swan into traffic, so to speak, in a desperate search for discarded muffins.

 People in the comments of the swan statement were also not in agreement about its various assertions and ancillary information provided to the public:

 It’s quite obvious they don’t live near or know me, where I have at least 30 ducks on average 3 or 4 times a day fly down into my garden demanding food ( I live at the side of the canal. ) not only do I not have a surplus of bread, but I buy 4 loaves a week extra, just for them, plus a sack of seed once every couple of months.
 In fact, I feel like I’m stealing their tea when I use a couple of slices to make myself a sandwich for my lunch.

 I heard that we should feed ducks/swans frozen peas!

 On top of massive discord throughout the comments, an exchange appeared between The Swan Sanctuary and a concerned UK citizen.
 When a commenter asked if the statements applied similarly to ducks, the organization responded:

 … our feeding advice applies to geese and ducks too.